SilverIce/JContainers/JC.md

 1. Setup (during mod installation) where you specify `root key` name.
 In example below root key is `frostfall`.

+ > **Important**
- > **Important:** Choose root name carefully to avoid clashes with rest of JDB root keys and with JFormDB storage names.
+ > Choose root name carefully to avoid clashes with rest of JDB root keys and with JFormDB storage names.

 2. Access data: